 After a two-year lease runs its course, the city-owned property is slated to be converted into a public park with Stackt’s physical structure picked up and moved elsewhere.
 Until then, this fully stacked project is setting a precedent for future temporary developments in the city, and even nation-wide.

 Stackt Market is located at 28 Bathurst, at the corner of Bathurst and Front streets.
-It is open Monday to Saturday 10-7 and Sunday 11-6.
+It is open Monday to Sunday 9-11.
 Stacktmarket.com